 Duke celebrates the unique backgrounds and varied life experiences of each student, and understands the value of establishing a full representation of differing perspectives within the academic life of the university.
 The Boot Camp is part of the university’s efforts to foster an inclusive environment that supports creativity, innovation, and a strong sense of community.

-• We will also have an in-person opportunity at Duke University for a select number of senior students or post-baccalaureate students, which will be held on Friday, September 15, 2023, 9:00 a.m.–3:00 p.m.
-Travel scholarships will be available to cover transportation and lodging.
-Students who are eligible and interested in the in-person workshop will be prompted for additional materials during the registration process.
+• We will also have an in-person opportunity at Duke University for a select number of senior students or post-baccalaureate students, which will be held on Friday, September 5, 2024, 9:00 a.m.–3:00 p.m.
+The Virtual Bootcamp Registration deadline is September 4th, 2024 at 5pm.

 There is no registration cost for either the virtual or in-person session.